kingsloi/philips-brothers-docs/inventory/Inventory.md

 * Click `Save`

 ## Deleting an Inventory Item
+Any media (images/files) associated to an inventory item will be permanently deleted.

-Deleting an inventory item which has child inventory applied to it will **not** delete any child inventory.
+Deleting an inventory item which has children inventory applied to it will **not** delete any child inventory item.
 Instead, any children inventory will be reassigned as normal (non-child) inventory items.

 To delete an inventory item:
 * Navigate to {{ book.url }}/admin/inventory/home.